devassistant/devassistant/docs/developer_documentation/run_sections_reference.rst

 - ``$foo and $bar``

-  - *logical result* is logical conjunction of the two arguments
+  - *logical result* is the logical conjunction of the two arguments

-  - *result* is empty string if at least one of the arguments is empty, or the latter argument
+  - *result* is an empty string if at least one of the arguments is empty, or the latter argument

 - ``$foo or $bar``

-  - *logical result* is logical disjunction of the two arguments
+  - *logical result* is the logical disjunction of the two arguments

   - *result* is the first non-empty argument or an empty string